VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 #### Casing conventions

-Once upon a time it was considered good practice to have all your CMake commands in capitals, so.. rewriting the previous code block
+Once upon a time it was considered good practice to have all your CMake commands in capitals, so... rewriting the previous code block

 ```
 SET(MYPROJ_SOURCES main.cpp)